Definition, Function, Structure, Adaptations & Microscopy

 Compared to a wet mount (that is less likely to cause damage to the cells) staining allows for better differentiation thus making it possible to view different regions of the sperm cell.
 The problem with this, however, is that it kills sperm cells.

-- Using a cotton swab, prepare a smear of semen (diluted) on to a clear glass slide
+- Using a cotton swab, prepare a diluted smear on to a clear glass slide

 - Dip the slide into a fixative for about 5 minutes to fix the smear